jim-iorio/cybersecurity-portfolio/SIEM-Azure/README.md

 # SIEM/SOC in Azure

 This project demonstrates the setup of a basic SIEM and partial SOC using Microsoft Azure services.
-The goal is to create a honeypot, ingest failed login logs, and plot onto a real-time visual representation in a cloud environment.
+The goal is to create a virtual machine, ingest data logs, and clearly present attack data in a cloud environment.

 ## Technologies Used
 - Microsoft Azure